Lead Product Designer · Unbxd

 Information Architecture Overhaul

-The existing console had 11 top-level navigation items with no logical grouping.
-I ran card-sorting exercises with 8 merchandisers, revealing a clear mental model around three verbs: Understand (analytics), Configure (rules & campaigns), and Optimise (testing and pinning).
-The new IA collapsed 11 items to 5, reducing navigation-related support tickets by 40% within two months of launch.
+The original console (below) organized everything by backend construct rather than merchandiser intent — Site(s), Configure Fields, Merchandizing, Reports, and Feed(s) — with Reports alone nesting four further sub-views (Overview, Queries, Products, Traffic).
+Nothing in the sidebar told a merchandiser where their actual task lived.
+I ran card-sorting exercises with 8 merchandisers, revealing a clear mental model around three verbs instead: Understand (analytics), Configure (rules & campaigns), and Optimise (testing and pinning).
+Restructuring the IA around that model reduced navigation-related support tickets by 40% within two months of launch.

 Card Sorting Tree Testing IA Mapping Navigation Design